rafalwrzeszcz/popstack/README.md

 ## What is it for me?

 For me, personally, that was one big playground.
-In my spare time, when commuting back home by the train from Berlin to Szczecin is had few evenings to spend on it.
+In my spare time, when commuting back home by the train from Berlin to Szczecin I had few evenings to spend on it.
 The (initial) solution is very trivial, so I decided to use it as an excuse to work with some new stuff and gain some new skills.

 # Implementation